ngtrimble/k8s/README.md

 * 01-proxmox/01-packer is untested and unfinished

-* 01/-proxmox/02-terraform creates a VM but does not automate installaton, add an option to simply clone a template that is manually curated
+* 01-proxmox/02-terraform/k3s-cluster creates a VM but does not automate installaton of k3s

+* 04-k3s/

 ## TODO